Our Copywriter of the week is Mohamed Selmi…

-I’m also particularly proud of my participation in the ‘Ask Google’ campaign for the Egyptian market that was a great success.
+I’m also particularly proud of my participation in the ‘Ask Google’ campaign for the Egyptian market, which was a great success.

 While it’s fair to think of me as a copywriter, I consider myself to be a multifaced creative:

-I am a scriptwriter, poet, lyricist and strategic thinker with a burning passion for creativity and a real way with words coupled with sound strategic and problem-solving skills.
+I am a scriptwriter, poet, lyricist and strategic thinker with a burning passion for creativity.
+I have a real way with words coupled with sound strategic and problem-solving skills.

 Currently, I’m working for R/GA London and looking forward to either relocating to the UK or Amsterdam to further spread my creative wings.
 Fingers crossed!